 Higher rates of psychosis?

-Left hand-dominance may well be linked to higher incidences of mental illness, if you believe the results of a recent study by Yale University in New Haven, Connecticut, and the University of Texas Southwestern Medical Center in Dallas.6
+Left hand-dominance may well be linked to higher incidences of mental illness, if you believe the results of a study by Yale University in New Haven, Connecticut, and the University of Texas Southwestern Medical Center in Dallas.6

 In an effort to confirm or dispel more primitive studies throughout the 20 th century, which determined patients with schizophrenia are more likely to be left-handed than the general population, the research team assessed 107 patients at outpatient psychiatric clinics.